CardboardIoT/smart-pinhole-workshop/exercises/put_it_all_together/problem.md

 __Launch both apps to see the exposure time change with light levels.__

+First install `lightmeter` globally to be able to run our UI independantly of the workshop.

+1. Globally install lightmeter: `npm install -g lightmeter`

-In a new terminal window, run exercise 3.
+Then in a new terminal window, run exercise 3.
 "Let there be light":

     ID=<your-id> node 03_let_there_be_light

-Then, in this window run your program from the last exercise:
+And, in another window run your program from the last exercise:

     ID=<your-id> lightmeter --port 11686 program.js